By: Ian Jefferies, AAR President & CEO

 Today, I am privileged to help lead this industry as the new President and CEO of the Association of American Railroads (AAR).
 What’s particularly exciting to me is not just what freight rail has achieved throughout our nation’s history, but what our member railroads are doing now to transform their operations to drive the economy and serve the American people.
 Together, freight railroads are moving us into the future.

 I begin my tenure at a time when freight railroads are working to meet the demands of a world that is changing not by the year, but by the minute.
 International trade and consumer expectations have seen our industry expand and advance at a stunning pace over the past few decades.
 Since 1980, rail traffic density increased about 200% with no significant increase in the size of the railroad network; locomotive productivity rose 93% and average freight carried per train rose 63%.
-Looking ahead, the Federal Highway Administration predicts total U.S. freight shipments will increase 37% between now and 2040.
+Looking ahead, the Federal Highway Administration predicts total U.S. freight shipments will increase 35% by 2040.
 I am confident we will be able to meet that demand because our industry plays the long game.